1977 Indianapolis 500: Finish

-With 20 laps to go, Johncock still led Foyt by 10 seconds.
-Sneva was lurking in third place.
-With Johncock physically ailing, A. J. Foyt began to close the margin.
-Johncock made his final stop on lap 181.
+With 20 laps to go, Gordon Johncock led A. J. Foyt by 10 seconds.
+Tom Sneva was lurking in third place.
+With Johncock physically ailing, Foyt began to narrow the margin.
+Johncock made his final pit stop on lap 181.
 He took on fuel only, and the crew again doused him with water.
-He pulled away after a 14.7 second stop.
-Two laps later, Foyt made his final stop.
+He pulled away after a 14.7-second stop.
+Two laps later, Foyt made his final stop on lap 183.
 Foyt took on right side tires and fuel, and was away in only 12.9 seconds.
-Johncock re-assumed the lead, but it was down to only 7 seconds.
+Johncock re-emerged as the leader, but his lead was down to only 7 seconds.

-Suddenly as Johncock hit the mainstretch the next time around to complete lap 184, a huge cloud of smoke came from his car and he veered to the inside.
-Johncock parked the car in turn one with a broken crankshaft.
+As Johncock hit the mainstretch the next time around to complete lap 184, a huge cloud of smoke suddenly billowed from his car.
+He veered to the inside and parked the car in turn one with a broken crankshaft.
 Foyt inherited the lead with only 16 laps to go.
 Johncock climbed from his car, and hopped into the infield creek to splash some water on himself to cool off.
 Foyt now held a nearly 30-second lead over second place Tom Sneva.
 Foyt was able to cruise comfortably over the final 15 laps and became the first driver to win the Indianapolis 500 four times.

+On Foyt's cool down lap, many fans began to storm the track in celebration, similar to what had happened in 1974.
+Chief steward Tom Binford had announced before the race that the customary five minutes of "extra time" was going to be allowed for the other drivers to finish the race, a rule that dated back to 1964 (before 1964, the extra time allowed was even longer).
+However, he immediately red flagged the race, and all of the other cars were instead "Flagged" off the track.
+Third place Al Unser ran out of fuel on the backstretch, about a half lap from the finish line, and within seconds his car was surrounded by a group of fans.
+It was estimated that fourth place Wally Dallenbach would have been able to pass Unser and finish third if not for the incursion.
+This prompted the officials to change the rules in subsequent years to eliminate the "extra time."
+Once the winner crossed the finish line, the race ends, and all others on the track would be allowed only to finish the current lap they were running.

 Post race

 The historic accomplishment was highly celebrated, and Foyt invited track owner Tony Hulman to ride with him in the pace car to salute the fans.
-It was one of the very few times that Tony Hulman rode with the winner of the race, and his last, as he died the following October.
+It was one of the few times that Hulman rode with the winner of the race, and his last, as he died the following October.

-Tom Sneva bettered his 6th place finish from the previous year to a solid 2nd place.
-He would ride this momentum by winning the Pocono 500 later in the season and win the 1977 National Drivers championship.